markfloryan/dsa2/courselogistics/index.md

 The course contains exactly **8 quizzes** (one per module).
 Each quiz can be taken multiple times, and each quiz can be in one of 3 states:

 - **Incomplete**: The quiz has not been passed to any level of satisfaction yet.
 - **Pass**: The student has shown sufficient knowledge in this topic area.
-The grade on this quiz was at least 70 percent.
+The grade on this quiz was at least **70 percent**.
 - **High Pass**: The student has shown significant or near perfect knowledge in this topic area.
-The grade on this quiz was at least 90 percent.
+The grade on this quiz was at least **90 percent**.

 You will always earn your **highest mark** on any quiz across all attempts.
 So, there is never any reason not to attempt a quiz if you are unsatisfied with your grade (your grade can never decrease).